LIKO-12/LIKO-12/README.md

 ## Project Status

-The project is unfurtunatly left unmaintaned, because it's original developer had to move on into other stuff.
+​The project is no longer under maintenance, Rami has to move on into other projects.

-It's very welcome to start a fork of it, and when a fork is greatly improved it could be linked here so more people can find it.
+It's very welcome to fork it, and if a fork gained much improvements it can be linked in the original repository.

 ## Thanks to the LÖVE Community